 If you’ve seen the Great Barrier Reef, then it’s time to head west to the World Heritage-Listed Ningaloo Coast, in Western Australia.
-Stretching 260 kilometers, Ningaloo Coast is Australia’s largest fringing reef featuring more than 250 species of coral and 500 species of fish.
+Stretching 260km, Ningaloo Coast is Australia’s largest fringing reef featuring more than 250 species of coral and 500 species of fish.
 The Ningaloo Coast is also home to whale sharks (May-July) and majestic manta rays (May-November) both of which visitors have the opportunity to swim with.
 Other creatures who pass through include humpback whales, killer whales, dolphins and dugongs.

 Australia is stamped with sinkholes, and one of the most picturesque is located in Mount Gambier, South Australia.
 The Umpherston Sinkhole was created when a limestone cave chamber collapsed, leaving a giant hollow.
 In the 1880s, James Umpherston made it his mission to transform the sinkhole into a lush oasis and today the secret garden is a magical place of tranquillity.
 Saturated in greenery, hanging vines and ferns, visitors can explore the sinkholes through a series of walkways, steps and terraces.